rkt/rkt/Documentation/benchmarks/README.md

 With rkt-monitor and an ACI or a pod manifest, now the benchmarks can be run via `./rkt-monitor <workload>`.

-There are two flags available to influence how rkt-monitor runs. `-v` will print out the current resource usage of each process every second. `-d` can be used to specify a duration to run the tests for (default of 10s).
+There are four flags available to influence how rkt-monitor runs. `-r ` set the number of benchmark experiment repetitions, `-f` save output to files in a temporary directory with `rkt_benchmark` prefix, `-v` will print out the current resource usage of each process every second. `-d` can be used to specify a duration to run the tests for (default of 10s).
 For example, `-d 30s` will run the tests for 30 seconds.